Whether it's a local trip or a lengthy drive, here's how to ensure that car journeys are comfortable - and safe - for your dog.

 But do make sure the crate is big enough and that the dog is able to stand up, sit down at full height and turn around, otherwise your pet will feel cramped.

-But if your boot is full of junk then The Dogs Trust safety harness is an excellent alternative.
+But if your boot is full of junk then investing in a safety harness is an excellent alternative, you should be able to find these at your local pet shop.

 It comes in various sizes for different breeds of dog, attaches around the dog's chest and the lead attachment can be looped through the seat belt.